 Alpaca hair, like wool, doesn’t absorb the odors that will come from a hiker like other synthetics will making it last much longer before needing a wash.

 Clothing made from polyester has made a name for itself in the hiking world, with its quick wicking abilities and fast drying times making it incredibly popular.

-Polyester is what you will find on rain shells to keep water out of your clothing, it is what you will want when you need to wear your clothes over and over again or just can’t be bothered with laundry.
+Polyester is what you will find on rain shells to keep water out of your clothing, it is what you will want when you need to wear your clothes repeatedly or just can’t be bothered with laundry.

 Similar to polyester in what it is used for, nylon is what you will find synthetic backpacking bags made from.

-Nylon, however, has the ability to hold up to its own weight without breaking over time which leads it to be incredibly popular with hikers wanting reliability when they are relying on their gear.
+Nylon, however, can hold up to its own weight without breaking over time which leads it to be incredibly popular with hikers wanting reliability when they are relying on their gear.

 Before the popularity of modern synthetic materials, fleece was what many relied on for a warm layer to take them through the harsh winters.

 Fleece is what you will want if your hike takes you into cold weather from time to time and what can be found in bottom layers or extra layers depending on what you get.